Olympique de Marseille: History

 Treasurer: Mr Bison (assisted by Mr Ribel).

 For the first championship, Division 1 was divided into two pools.
 Marseille finished second in the first, behind Lille.
 For its first match of the championship, Marseille defeated the future champion, Lille.
 In 1937, Marseille won its first professional French championship thanks to goal difference (+30 for Marseille, +17 for Sochaux).
 The arrival of Vasconcellos made the defence stronger, whereas former goalkeeper Laurent Di Lorto shone with Sochaux and France.
 In the meantime, Marseille won the Coupe de France in 1935 and 1938 but failed a double success in 1934, due to FC Sète.
 In 1938, Larbi Benbarek signed with Marseille and became "the black pearl" for the team.
 World War II would cut his career short.
 The 1942–43 season was full of records: 100 goals in 30 matches, including 20 in one match (20–2 against Avignon), in which Aznar scored nine goals, including the first eight (Marseille was leading 8–0), playing only 70 minutes.
 Aznar scored 45 goals in 30 matches, plus 11 in cup games, for a record of 56 goals in 38 matches.
 With the minots (young players) of the moment (Scotti, Robin, Dard, Pironti), Marseille won the cup in two matches against Bordeaux (4–0).
 In 1948, thanks to a draw against Sochaux, Marseille became the champions of France.
 The two last victories at the Stade Vélodrome against Roubaix (6–0) and Metz (6–3) were important, as Aznar and Robin's returned in spring.

 In 1952, Marseille were about to be relegated, but Gunnar Andersson saved his team, finishing as top scorer with 31 goals.
 The team won (5–3) on aggregate against Valenciennes.
 The same year, Marseille lost at the Stade Vélodrome against Saint-Étienne 10–3, but Liberati was injured.
 In 1953, Gunnar Andersson would take the record of goals scored in one season with 35.
-Marseille was runner-up in the Coupe de France (Nice won 2–1) in 1954 and the Coupe Drago in 1957 to (Lens which won 3–1).
+Andersson also became the all-time top scorer of Olympique de Marseille during his time there with 194 goals.
+A record he still holds (2023).
+Marseille was runner-up in the Coupe de France (Nice won 2–1) in 1954 and won the Coupe Charles Drago in 1957.
 Marseille were struggling at the time and were relegated for the first time in 1959.
 From 1959 to 1965, the team played in the second division, except during the 1962–63 season, finishing 20th out of 20 in the first division.
 In 1965, Marcel Leclerc became president.